Selling in another country starts with a product catalog people can read and trust.

 - product categories

-- product descriptions containing HTML tags.
+- product descriptions with HTML tags

 - product specifications in JSON format